chrjabs/nix-config/README.md

 - Based on [Misterio77's standard starter config](https://github.com/Misterio77/nix-starter-configs)
 - Heavily inspired by [Misterio77's nix confi](https://github.com/Misterio77/nix-config)

+## Wallpapers

+Many cool minimalist wallpapers that work quite well with the recolouring process I'm using can be found [here](https://simpledesktops.com/).

 ## Bootstrapping

 On another machine, do the following to set up an SSH host key for the new